Classroom-Dashboard/classroom-dashboard/README.md

 TODO: Describe any known issues, bugs, odd behaviors or code smells.
 Provide steps to reproduce the problem / name a file or a function where the problem lives.

+When accessing this software through different mediums, such as a phone, tablet, minimized desktop browser, the layout and images will not scale to the smaller screen.

 ## Contributing